5-Speed Longroof: 1992 Mercedes 300TE – Sold?

 The Mercedes-Benz 300TE is one of the more ideal choices for a vintage car you can drive daily, while having plenty of room inside to make it a practical one, too.
-This is a European-market example that was just listed recently here on Craigslist near Union City, New Jersey with the rare manual transmission and under 100,000 miles from new for $19,995.
+This is a European-market example that was first listed in October 2020 on Craigslist near Union City, New Jersey with the rare manual transmission and under 100,000 miles from new for $19,995.
 Comparing this price against the Hagerty Insurance Online Valuation Tool raises some questions as to how much value can be placed on its gray market features, as a “Concours” specimen is valued at $19,900, with an “Excellent” model priced more reasonable at $12,800.
-If this nicely updated 300TE wagon tickles your fancy, contact Rami by phone at (646) 427-1432 or email him here.
-When you do, please remember to mention you saw his wagon featured here on GuysWithRides.com

 The W124 era of Mercedes-Benz products represented perhaps the high water mark for the company’s bread-and-butter sedan.
 Not the biggest – that honor went to the S-Class – and not as athletic as the smaller W201.
 But it absolutely combined some of the best qualities of both of those platforms, from glass-smooth ride qualities to respectable road manners.
 The silky inline-six was far from the most powerful engine in its class, but it still allowed the mid-size luxury sedan to maintain triple-digit speed on your local interstate without breaking a sweat.
 The wagon model was an instant favorite among upper-crust families looking to transport the kids and the dog in the most dignified long-roof you could buy at the time, and they remain coveted today in sound condition.